Barry Lubin

-Barry Lubin (born July 3, 1952) is an American circus performer best known for his Grandma character.
-His Grandma character was a headline act at the Big Apple Circus in New York City for 25 seasons from 1982 until his 2012 retirement and relocation to Sweden.
-Lubin's return to the Big Apple Circus in late 2017 was cut short in January 2018 when he admitted to having pressured an underaged, sixteen-year-old circus performer to pose for pornographic pictures in 2004.
+Barry Lubin (born July 3, 1952) is an American former circus performer best known for his Grandma the Clown character, a headline act at the Big Apple Circus in New York City for 25 seasons from 1982 until his 2012 retirement and relocation to Sweden.
+Lubin's return to the Big Apple Circus in late 2017 was cut short in January 2018 when he admitted to having pressured a sixteen-year-old circus performer to pose for pornographic pictures in 2004.

 Early life

 Lubin was born on July 3, 1952, in Atlantic City, New Jersey, to Edythe Weinberg Lubin, a homemaker, and George Simon Lubin, an audiovisual engineer.
 He grew up in nearby Ventnor City, where he was known in school as a "class clown".
 He graduated from Atlantic City High School and went on to college, intending to establish a career as a television director, based on some of his high school experiences with TV technology.